Bug report #15377

 Did you digitise the original shapefile in QGIS?

-#7 Updated by Saber Razmjooei about 4 years ago
+#7 Updated by Saber Razmjooei over 4 years ago

 Hi Reinhard, I think this should be picked up by the geometry checker.
 It seems to be a self-intersecting feature but not.
 Note that the nodes at the intersection do not share the exact same coordinate and there is a slight decimal differences....which could be the source of the problem.(when you move the node in topo editing mode, it still treats them as seperate nodes)